mamedev/mame/docs/source/techspecs/luareference.rst

 Tracks a pass-through handler installed in an :ref:`address space <luareference-mem-space>`.
 A memory pass-through handler receives notifications on accesses to a specified range of addresses, and can modify the data that is read or written if desired.
-Note that you must remove pass-through handlers before the emulation session ends.

 Instantiation
 ^^^^^^^^^^^^^